Generalizing the de Finetti--Hewitt--Savage theorem: On empirical measures induced by hyperfinitely many random variables sampled from a Radon distribution

 As a result, there exists a Loeb measurable set $E_{K, N} \in L({^*}\mathcal{F})$ such that

 completing the proof. \end{proof}

 \begin{remark} So far, we have only used the facts that the common distribution of the random variables $X_1, X_2, \ldots$ is tight and that it is outer regular on compact subsets of $S$.
-Tightness was used in \eqref{K_n} and all subsequent results that depended on it, while outer regularity on compact subsets was used to obtain \eqref{used outer regularity}.
-The results that follow are consequences of the results obtained so far, and, as such, they also only require the common distribution to be tight and outer regular on compact subsets.
-For simplicity, however, we will continue working under the assumption that the common distribution of the random variables $X_1, X_2, \ldots$ is Radon. \end{remark}
+Tightness was used in \eqref{K_n} and all subsequent results that depended on it, while outer regularity on compact subsets was used to obtain \eqref{used outer regularity}, and will be used going forward.
+When this work was initially posted on the arXiv as the preprint \cite{Alam-deFinetti-Hewitt-Savage} in 2020, it was mentioned that our assumption of Radonness of the common distribution was only for ease of presentation as we only had ``occasion to use the fact that this distribution is tight and outer regular on compact subsets of $S$''.
+However, as recently observed by Potaptchik, Roy, and Schrittesser \cite{PotaptchikRoySchrittesser}, we are not losing any generality by only assuming Radnonness.
+Indeed, \cite[Proposition 4.1]{PotaptchikRoySchrittesser} proves that a Borel probability measure on a Hausdorff space is Radon if and only if it is both tight and outer regular on compact subsets. \end{remark}

-We can strengthen Lemma \ref{compact set standard inverse} to work for all closed sets, as we show next.
+We can strengthen Lemma \ref{compact set standard inverse} to now be applicable for all closed sets, as we show next.

 \begin{lemma} Let $S$ be a Hausdorff space and let $N \in {^*}\mathbb{N}$.
 Let $F$ be a closed subset of $S$.
 Then we have the following:

 \end{lemma} \begin{proof} Let $(K_n)_{n \in \mathbb{N}}$ be the increasing sequence of compact subsets of $S$ fixed in \eqref{K_n}, and let $E_N$ be as in \eqref{almost sure set}.
 Thus, we have: